 * You can use coconut milk or half almond and half coconut milk.
 I used almond milk because it has no saturated fat.

 In a bowl, hand mix together the almond milk, maple syrup and chia seeds.
 Mix well so that the chia seeds are evenly dispersed.
 Put this in the refrigerator for 15-20 minutes to gel.

 Meanwhile, peel and slice the mangoes and purée them in a small blender or NutriBullet.
-Measure 2 cups of the purée and add this to the almond milk/chia mixture and mix and stir by hand until the ingredients are very well blended.
+Measure 2 cups of the purée.
+Give the refridgerated almond and chia mixture a stir with a fork.
 This second stir is important so that the mixture gels evenly.
 Then, add the purée and stir/mix well with fork.